mharrys/billboarding/README.md

 Billboarding
 ============
-Billboarding is a technique that orients a object (usually a texture-mapped quadrilateral) such that it is always perpendicular to the camera reglardless of how the camera is transformed.
+Billboarding is a technique that orients a object (usually a texture-mapped quadrilateral) such that it is always perpendicular to the camera regardless of how the camera is transformed.
 It can for example be used to display complex geometries at a distance when detail is not required.